CodeMixedUniversalDependencies/UD_Hindi_English/README.rst

 Cite
 ^^^^

-Any publication reporting the work done using this data should cite the following paper:
+Any publication reporting the work done using this data should cite the following papers:

 @article{bhat2017joining,
   title={Joining Hands: Exploiting Monolingual Treebanks for Parsing of Code-mixing Data},